The "National Institute of Statistics (Istat) defines how domestic accident that type of injury that:

 - isolation and lack of adequate means of communication for older people

-To try to prevent accidents in the home, you first need to help people change their risk behaviors and make their homes safer.
+To try to prevent accidents at home, you first need to help people change their risk behaviors and make their homes safer.

 Useful tools for preventing domestic accidents are also:

 - information and education campaigns (especially towards the elderly, children, parents)